Striguil: Cas Troggy

-As a result of confusion over references in Camden's Britannia, some early maps, such as those by Morden, wrongly used the name Striguil, or similar names such as Strogli, to refer to the small castle known as Cas Troggy in the parish of Newchurch.
+As a result of confusion over references in William Camden's Britannia,some early maps, such as those by Morden, wrongly used the name Striguil, or similar names such as Strogli, to refer to the small castle known as Cas Troggy in the parish of Newchurch.
 This was built by Roger Bigod, Earl of Norfolk around 1303, but it was abandoned a few years later.
 It is located on the northern slopes of Wentwood some 7.5 mi west of Chepstow at Pen y cae-mawr, beside the old road between Chepstow and Usk.